Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 \subsubsection{Knowledge Encoder}

-To harness the potential of textual knowledge generated by LLMs, we employ a knowledge encoder, \eg, BERT, to obtain the encodings for each token within the text.
-Then, we require an aggregation process that combines the information from each token to generate the preference reasoning representation $r^p_i\in\mathbb{R}^{m}$ and the item factual representation $r^\iota_i\in\mathbb{R}^{m}$ of size $m$ as follows
+To harness the potential of textual knowledge generated by LLMs, we employ a knowledge encoder, \eg, BERT~\cite{bert}, to obtain the encodings for each token within the text.
+Then, we require an aggregation process that combines each token to generate the \textit{preference reasoning representation} $r^p_i\in\mathbb{R}^{m}$ and the \textit{item factual representation} $r^\iota_i\in\mathbb{R}^{m}$ of size $m$ as follows

 where $klg^p_i$ and $klg^\iota_i$ denote the textual reasoning knowledge and factual knowledge generated by LLMs of the $i$-th instance in the dataset.
 Here, various aggregation functions can be employed, such as the representation of the [CLS] token and average pooling.
-In practice, we primarily adopt average pooling, but we also explore the effectiveness of other aggregation methods.
+In practice, we primarily adopt average pooling.
 Note that the knowledge encoder is devised for situations where we only have access to the textual outputs of LLMs.
 If the dense vector outputs from LLMs are available, a separate knowledge encoder can be eliminated.